 Salt River and Wyoming Ranges

 These parallel ranges south of Alpine, Wyoming are the last outpost of the Greater Yellowstone Ecosystem.
-They are the least-known ranges as well, and although they lack grizzly bears and wolves, have no designated wilderness areas, and are not as pristine as the other ranges are, they are so lightly used compared to most of the others that they feel at least as wild.
-The Grey’s River Road (see the West Side route for Wyoming Peak) is the best way to see this area, and it is one of America’s most beautiful backcountry byways.
+They are among the least-known ranges as well, and although they lack grizzly bears and wolves (rumor has it this has changed), until recently had no designated wilderness areas, and are not as pristine as the other ranges are, they are so lightly used compared to most of the others that they feel at least as wild.
+The Greys River Road (see the West Side route for Wyoming Peak) is the best way to see this area, and it is one of America’s most beautiful backcountry byways.
 It is also, for its scenery, peace and quiet, and big wildlife, America’s most satisfying, I think.
 Forget about the absence of grizzlies and wolves—this area feels and looks like the romantic ideal of Wyoming.
 Spending a night car camping out here may be one of the most pleasurable things you ever do, and there are so many mountains and so much room to roam that you may feel as if you have this mountainous world all to yourself.

 Snake River Range

 This range is in Idaho and Wyoming between the Tetons and the Salt River/Wyoming Ranges, and it connects those two systems.
 It is also called the Palisades backcountry.